MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 ## Anastasia Kristensen - Magpie Song

-Sarah : **"** Really enjoying this patterning of bird calls with the slightly more heavy garage synths and percussives, evolving into some broader all-consuming swell and then breaking apart the next moment.
+Sarah : **"** Really enjoying this conversation of bird calls with the slightly more heavy garage synths and percussives, evolving into some broader all-consuming swell and then breaking apart the next moment.
 I remember running for the first train with friends in the daybreak, hearing those first birds after the techno from the night (morning) before.
 Also more generally I am so fond of magpies and the sounds they make, we must always remember to nod and say Hello Mr. Magpie should one cross our path ;) **"**

 ## Eric Angelo Bessel - Tendons